paldepind/union-type/README.md

 ```

 `case` will extract the fields of a value and pass them in order to the
 relevant function.
-A function to calculate the area of a shape could for
-instance look like this.
+A function to calculate the area of a shape could, for instance, look like this.

 ```javascript
 var Shape = Type({Circle: [Number, Point],